ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We recommend placing all files relevant for training in the same base path.
 Specifically,

 * Store the training statistics file in the `data/` directory.
-  * Save the training and testing datasets for the first round in `data/training_dataset/generated_dataset/round_0/` and `data/test_dataset/generated_dataset/round_0/`, respectively.
+  * Save the training and testing datasets for round 0 in `data/training_dataset/generated_dataset/round_0/` and `data/test_dataset/generated_dataset/round_0/`, respectively.

 !!! note